AVSimulation/SCANeR-Quick-Starts/Pages/HT_Update_SCANeR_license/Update_SCANeR_license.md

 >For Nomadic license only: We recommend to apply a dongle update on a machine where SCANeR is installed.
 If you need to apply a license update from a computer where SCANeR is not installed then you must first make sure that the license’s driver is installed.
 To do so, try to access to the [SACC](http://localhost:1947) on the machine.
 If you cannot access to the SACC then the dongle’s driver must be installed on the machine before to start (administrator privileges are required).
 >For Fixed license only: The dongle update procedure must be followed on the software licenses’ server where the software license has been installed.

 ## Step 1.
-Receive the new license
+Receive the new update license

 1. Open your favorite mail service, you should receive an email from [support-scaner](mailto:support-scaner@avsimulation.fr)
 ![](./assets/support-scaner_email.png)